d9pouces/PolyArchiv/doc/source/index.rst

   1. collect all data from sources (databases, files, config files, …) to the local repositories,
   2. perform the local backup operation (maybe local archiving),
-  3. send all these data to a distant server (you can skip this step).
+  3. send all these data to distant servers (you can skip this step).

 .. toctree::